 Please note that if you include a file of these types in a ZIP file, even though you rename the ZIP file per the renaming note, the attachment will still not send.
 You will need to use the file sender option.

 When files with these extensions need to be exchanged, the sender and receiver can use one of the following options:

-The following is the information you will need to configure IUP’s incoming and outgoing mail server of graphical e-mail based clients like Thunderbird, or when setting up the account on a mobile phone or other mobile device.
+The following is the information you will need to configure IUP’s incoming and outgoing mail server of email clients, or when setting up the account on a mobile phone or other mobile device.